ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/net-aspire/aws.md

 1. Log in to the [AWS Management Console](http://console.aws.amazon.com).
 2. Navigate to the EC2 Service.

-   As shown in Figure 5, in the search box, type "EC2".
+   As Figure 5 shows, in the search box, type "EC2".

    Then, click on **EC2** in the search results: